Adversarially and Distributionally Robust Virtual Energy Storage Systems via the Scenario Approach: Robust Virtual Energy Storage Services

-Note that in Proposition \ref{prop:relaxation}, the constraints that are important and affect the quality of the generalization guarantees are the active constraints and violating constraints.
+Calculating $\tilde{s}^\ast_N$ for \eqref{eq:PLM-N-rho-prime} and applying Theorem 2 in \cite{posteriori-support} concludes the proof. \end{proof} For the PLM, this means that the observed training sample can be used to derive a tighter, \emph{a posteriori} estimate of the true violation risk, thereby quantifying the profit/risk trade-off induced by the relaxation parameter $\rho$.
+Note that in Proposition \ref{prop:relaxation}, the constraints that are important and affect the quality of the generalization guarantees are the active or violating constraints depicted by the cardinality $\tilde{s}_N^*$.
 The smaller the cardinality $\tilde{s}_N^*$, the tighter the lower and upper violation levels on the true probability risk.

 In practice, the data used by the PLM can be subject to manipulations either by noise or by adversarial entities.
 With the advent of cyber-physical systems, cyber-attacks on subsystems of the electricity grid have become increasingly more common.
 Furthermore, even after appropriate pre-processing, the PLM might not be sure how much trust to put into their data.
 In the following Section, we aim to address this issue by proposing a distributionally and adversarially robust virtual energy storage methodology for the PLM with tunable guarantees.